Llantwit Major to Ogmore or Porthcawl (Wales Coast Path) Walk

 Follow the WCP inland along the very pretty Ogmore River to Ogmore Castle (ruined), Ogmore village, and a nice pub.
 About 12.5 miles

-Continue to Ogmore (village) via Meyrthyr-Mawr Warren sand dunes (add 2.5 miles)
+Cross the river and continue inland to Ogmore (village) via Meyrthyr-Mawr Warren sand dunes (add 2.5 miles)

 Cross the river, head inland via the warren (sand dunes) to Candleston Castle (ruined), and across a footbridge, and back down the road to Ogmore Castle (ruined), the village pub and bus stop.
 About 13.5 miles.
 Recommended.